JohnComonitski/FootballTrackingDataGeneration/README.md

 ...

 ### Training a Player Detection Model
-The creation & training of a player detection model can be found within [train/train.ipynb](./train/train.ipynb)
+The creation & training of a player detection model can be found within [train/train.ipynb](./train/train.ipynb).
+If you work through this notebook, you will have a player detection model capable of detecting players, balls and referees.
+Models will be saved to the [model](./model) directory.
+Once your model is trained, you are ready to start tracking match footage!

 ### Tracking Match Footage
 How to Track